 Step 2: Select the printer

 Check the connection between your iPhone and the printer by opening an AirPrint-supported app such as Mail, Safari, or Evernote.
 Most apps will feature a familiar arrow that resembles a forward or reply email icon.
 Tap the icon, select Print, and your printer should appear as the selected device by default.
 Otherwise, tap Select Printer at the top and allow your iPhone to scan for nearby printers.

 Step 3: Choose the number of copies

 Select the number of copies you want to print by tapping the addition and subtraction arrows to the right of Copy.
-Obviously, at least one copy is mandatory, but you can print up to a total of 99 pages at once if you’re feeling trigger happy.
-You can also tap Options to reveal color options and which pages to print (if there are multiple pages).
+At least one copy is mandatory, but you can print up to a total of 99 pages at once if you’re feeling trigger-happy.
+You can also tap Options to reveal color options and which pages to print if there are multiple pages.